AuraCodez/Java-Market---Grocery-Store-Management/README.md

 The program is implemented using object-oriented programming in Java, and consists of two main classes: the Item class, which represents the products that the store sells, and the GroceryStore class, which represents the store itself.
 There is also an employee class, which are the employees that work in the store.

-I am currently making an GUI for this project so that everyone can use it easily!
+I am currently making an GUI for this project (Using Java Swing) so that everyone can use it easily!